pacav69/generator-joomla-spc/README.md

 after running the generator files will be stored in src directory modify files to your project requirements

-from the command prompt type
+from the command prompt in the working directory type

     grunt